Vishal2vsp/SYMaterials/pages/Computer_Network/UNIT_1.md

     Private Autonomous System Number are 16-bit values that range from 64512 to 65535.
 The service provider will provide a private autonomous system number to the customer when the customer wants multi-connection to a single ISP (single home or dual home network) but not to more than one ISPs.
 These are provided in order to conserve the autonomous system numbers.

 -   **Assigning of AS numbers –**
     The Autonomous numbers are first assigned by IANA (Internet Assign Number Authority) to the respective regional registries.
-Further, the regional registry distributes these autonomous numbers (from the block of autonomous numbers provided by IANA) to entities within their designated area.
+Further, the regional registry distribute these autonomous numbers (from the block of autonomous numbers provided by IANA) to entities within their designated area.